Seven Summits

-The Seven Summits are the highest mountains of each of the seven traditional continents.
-Climbing to the summit of all of them was first done on 30 April 1985 by Richard Bass.
-Once considered a mountaineering challenge, in January 2023, Climbing said "Today, the Seven Summits are a relatively common—almost cliché—tour of each continent's highest peak", and that the real challenge was the Explorers Grand Slam, the Seven Summits with the North and South poles.
+The Seven Summits are the highest mountains on each of the seven traditional continents.
+On 30 April 1985, Richard Bass became the first climber to reach the summit of all seven.

+In January 2023, Climbing said "Today, the Seven Summits are a relatively common—almost cliché—tour of each continent's highest peak", and while reaching the peak of the "Seven Summits" is no longer considered a significant achievement amongst mountaineers, it remains a popular challenge for "adventure mountaineers" using expedition climbing techniques.

 Definitions

-The Seven Summits are composed of each of the highest mountain peaks on each of the continents.
-Different lists include slight variations, but generally the same core is maintained.
+The Seven Summits consist of the highest mountain peak on each of the continents.
+Different lists include slight variations, but generally, the same core is maintained.
 The seven summits depend on the definition used for a continent – in particular the location of the border of that continent.
 This results in two major points of variation.
-The first one is Mont Blanc versus Mount Elbrus for Europe, which depends on whether the crest of the Greater Caucasus Mountains is taken to define the Greater Caucasus watershed which marks the continental boundary between Asia and Europe for the region between the Black and Caspian seas; this classification would place Mount Elbrus in Asia instead of Europe.
+The first one is Mont Blanc versus Mount Elbrus for Europe, which depends on whether the crest of the Greater Caucasus Mountains is taken to define the Greater Caucasus watershed which marks the continental boundary between Asia and Europe for the region between the Black and Caspian seas; this classification would place Mount Elbrus in Europe.
 The second one is Puncak Jaya (also known as "Carstensz Pyramid") versus Mount Kosciuszko for the continent of Australia, which depends on whether one includes the Sahul Shelf or only mainland Australia as the continent.
 This also gives rise to another list called the "Eight Summits", which includes both Puncak Jaya and Mount Kosciuszko along with the six summits on the other continents.

 This creates several possible versions of the seven summits: